The Last Thing the Author Said: Writing by Nick Sweeney

 A young man winds up in Gliwice, in Poland's industrial heartland, a place his Polish granny had once spoken about - though her words were not exactly full of recommendations.
 He has no sentimental reasons for going there, but stole a Berlin policewoman's supply of speed, and thought it might be good idea to get out to anywhere.
 There was another young woman involved in drawing him to Gliwice with the promise of a bed and more, and her rich father in the background... but she turned out to be unsuitable in any number of ways.
 He will just have to persuade the real love of his life to leave with him, along with her priceless violin.
 The ghosts that inhabit his squat have other ideas, however.

 The Exploding Elephant is what tends to be called a novelette - too short to be a novella, and too long, at 19000 words, to be a short story.
 Evolving from a short story I wrote a few years after leaving Gliwice, it was a long time in the making.
-It is out with Bards and Sages, chosen to be one of their Society of Misfits stories.
+It was published by Bards and Sages in 2018, chosen to be one of their Society of Misfits stories.

-It costs $0.99, and is available now in the Society of Misfits Anthology Volume 3.
+It is no longer available as a stand-alone story, but can be found in print in the Society of Misfits Anthology Volume 3.

 As I expect that many readers will not buy into a massive anthology, I'm going to put some parts of it below on this page.